bacalhau-project/examples/multi-cloud-image-search/README.md

 # Deploying Multi-Cloud-Image-Search Bacalhau Nodes with Tailscale

 ## Overview
-In this guide, we will deploy Bacalhau nodes on both AWS and GCP, and demonstrate how to run jobs across multiple clouds simultaneously.
+In this guide, we will deploy Bacalhau GPU nodes on both AWS and GCP, and demonstrate how to run image search jobs across multiple clouds simultaneously.

 Create a tailscale account.